angular-package/property/README.md

   },
 });

-// Define property `firstName` in the `person` object is linked with the same property in the `people` object.
+// Define the property `firstName` in the `person` object to link with the same property in the `people` object.
 // Changes to the property `firstName` in the `person` object affect the property `firstName` in the `people` object.
 Object.defineProperty(person, 'firstName', firstNameDescriptor);
 ```